jmnels/Compiler/README.md

 # Compiler

-This was written by me for my Constuction of Language Translators course at UNF.
+I wrote this for my Constuction of Language Translators course at UNF.